 Is It Safe To Use An Expired Nuna Car Seat?

 It is never a good idea to use an expired Nuna car seat or any other car seat because the seat is no longer in its best form.
-After 7 to 10 years, most car seats start to deteriorate due to environmental effects on them.
+As car safety norms, traffic regulations, and technology change, old car seats may not be suitable for your kids’ safety.

 Using an expired car seat means you are exposing your little one to high risk in case of an accident.
 Also, as these car seats get old, they may start to release some chemicals that may be harmful to kids and the environment.